 This is a guest post by Mr Credit Card from Ask Mr. Credit Card.
 Today, Mr Credit Card is going to write about ways to keep your finances organized.
-If you are looking for a credit card, then be sure to check out his best credit cards list section.

 Telling folks to be organized in their finances is easy to say, much harder to do.
 I’m going to share some ideas that I myself have implemented and hope you find them helpful for yourselves and your situation.